Updated: Recovery Loan Scheme

 Q. What is the government guarantee?

 The Recovery Loan Scheme operates in a similar way to the previous loan schemes with the government giving lenders an 80% guarantee.
-If a business were to default on its loan, the lender can recoup 80% of the outstanding value of the loan from the government.
+If a business were to default on its loan, the lender can recoup 80% of the outstanding value of the loan from the government up until 31 December 2021.
 This guarantee should give lenders increased confidence to lend to businesses.

 Q. What can the funds be used for?